 - Read, synthesize and critique primary research articles in their field.

 - Enhanced skills in writing and public speaking through presentations in classes, campus research symposia and at regional or national scientific meetings.

 With a rich array of courses and access to extensive research resources, graduate students in biological sciences reinforce and expand their knowledge and the experience they need to continue successful careers in the life sciences.

 Applicants to the Biological Sciences Master’s Program are normally expected to have majored in biological sciences or a related field, although the department will also consider applicants who have had some undergraduate work in the field but majored in an unrelated field.
 Prospective students who are in this latter category should address questions about specific details of their academic background to the departmental graduate adviser (Steven Williams).
 With departmental approval, students whose undergraduate preparation in biology is incomplete may make up any gaps in their training through course work at Smith College.
-Applicants should also plan to submit GRE scores with their application packet; the Biology Subject Test is not required.

 Once accepted to the program, Smith College requires all master’s students to take a minimum of 32 credits of course work, at least 16 of which must be at the graduate level.
 Of the remaining 16 credits, no more than eight may be given for intermediate-level (200-) courses.
 To count toward the degree, all grades received must be a B minus or higher.

 Master’s students are required to participate in the graduate seminar (BIO 507) and are expected to undertake a course of study, designed in conjunction with their adviser, that will include appropriate courses both within and outside the department.